brodieG/alike/README.md

 # alike - Verify S3 Object Structure

+**NOTE**: `alike` will likely cease to exist as a stand alone package and become part of `validate` at some point in the future.
+If this happens the interface will be unchanged, but the functions will be in a different package.

 ## Overview

 `alike` is similar to `all.equal` from base R, except it focuses on comparing object structure rather than actual values.
 A simple example: